GSA/search.digitalgov.gov/_posts/2017-01-04-third-party.md

 Some tips for commonly used third-party web services follow.

+***Note***: We do not currently support Google Tag Manager.
+You will need to submit all of the scripts you are managing in your Google Tag Manager setup.

 ## Google Analytics Tip

 Within your Google Analytics account, select the option, *Do Track Site Search*.
 Set the query parameter as *query*.
 For more information, read Google's tip, [Set Up and Configure Site Search](https://support.google.com/analytics/answer/1012264?hl=en&ref_topic=1031951){% external_link %}.